ImtiazVision/Amazon-Web-Services-AWS-/Chunk_2_Amazon Elastic Search_&_ AWS_Lambda.md

 **Usage if Amazon Elastic Search**
 - IOT and Mobile
 - Application monitoring and Root Cause Analysis (RCA)
+- Security Information and Event Management
+- Business and Clickstream Analysis

 **AWS Lambda**: This is a service that allows us to upload a function to AWS and pay for it each time it is performed or called.